iann0036/tf-cfn-provider/docs/providers/google/ComputeRegionInstanceGroupManager.md

 `NamedPort` - (Optional) The named port configuration.
 See the section below for details on configuration.

 `Project` - (Optional) The ID of the project in which the resource belongs.
 If it is not provided, the provider project is used.

+`TargetSize` - (Optional) The target number of running instances for this managed instance group.
+This value should always be explicitly set unless this resource is attached to an autoscaler, in which case it should never be set.
+Defaults to `0`.

 `TargetPools` - (Optional) The full URL of all target pools to which new instances in the group are added.
 Updating the target pools attribute does not affect existing instances.